Steema/TeeChart-VCL-samples/TeeChartOffice/README.md

 A library (libQtIntf) to interface with Qt libraries is included.

-.Special note about PNG graphics format
+Special note about PNG graphics format
 --------------------------------------

 Included you can find the free redistributable